distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 **Goal:** Prevent a third factor from influencing both p(action) and p(outcome), by making deciding what action to take solely based on futarchy prices.

 **Problems:**
-1. Traders have little incentive to move the expected share price of a decision such that it becomes below the decision threshold, as doing so causes said decision not to be taken and hence for the trader's shares to become worthless.
-The magnitude of this effect increases as the decision deadline approaches, as the chance of the price moving back above the decision threshold decreases as less time remains until the action is taken.
+1. Traders have little incentive to make pessimistic bets on the outcome of an action.
+This is because they have little incentive to sell "good outcome" for "bad outcome" shares, if doing so causes the forecast of an action's outcome to fall below the decision threshold.
+If the forecast is below the decision threshold, the action will not be taken, therefore making the trader's shares worthless.
+The magnitude of this effect increases as the decision deadline approaches, as there is less time remaining in which, and hence a lower probability that, the price will move back above the decision threshold.

 2. The prediction market price is biased in favor of being optimistic, due to optimistic traders having higher expected returns than those who are pessimistic.
-If you bet that an action will have a negative effect and the market ends up agreeing with you, the action will not be taken, and you will not make any profit.
-You also had to lock up your capital for no return.
-However, if the market ends up disagreeing with you (implying you are probably wrong), the action will be taken, and you will probably make a loss.
+This is because "good outcome" shares will be priced higher than warranted by an action's expected impact, because a trader's expectation of a proposal's p(pass) is correlated with whether they think said proposal is beneficial.

 3. This creates negative convexity (due to the action being more likely to be taken when you are wrong) and low capital efficiency (due to not making any return when the market ends up agreeing with them) for buyers of "bad outcome" shares, and positive convexity and higher capital efficiency for buyers of "good outcome" shares.